LivingInSyn/sliver/Transport-Encryption.md

 2. Implants can potentially be tracked via the hash of their public key.
 However, this value is implant specific, so in order to track the implant this way you'd have to already have a copy of the specific implant you want to track.
 At which point more effective tracking mechanisms like YARA rules could be employed.
 3. While messages cannot be replayed, valid messages can potentially be re-ordered.

 # Versions 1.5.0+

+⚠️ This version of the key exchange is [vulnerable to MitM attack](https://github.com/BishopFox/sliver/security/advisories/GHSA-8jxm-xp43-qh3q)

 The following keys are embedded in each implant at compile time, the server also stores these values in its database in addition to the SHA2-256 hash of the implant's public key: